Start with one buyer, one site, and one repeat purchasing workflow.

 What happens after a manufacturer reaches out.

-The first conversation should narrow the use case, not oversell autonomy.
+The first conversation narrows the use case instead of overselling autonomy.
 Redline needs enough customer context to prove a buyer would trust the recommendation.

 1